Joint Replacement Surgery

 - To prepare for the procedure with a free special pre-surgery class at Baptist Health Corbin.

-- To workout in group physical therapy on the Orthopaedic unit
+- To workout in group physical therapy on the Orthopedic unit

 - Outpatient Physical Therapy as an option